 What follows are a couple of options for moving a very large site using Duplicator Pro.
-It is not a comprehensive explanation about how to move a site, but rather a complement to the main article on moving a WordPress site, How To Easily Move A WordPress Site so be sure to read that as well.
+It is not a comprehensive explanation, but rather a complement to the main article, How To Easily Move A WordPress Site – so be sure to read that as well.

 Option 1: Use the DupArchive Format (Duplicator Pro Only)

 Duplicator Pro now includes a new beta feature we’ve added to Duplicator Pro – the “DupArchive” archive format.
 Switching to the DupArchive format allows one to bundle up a large site into a single package rather than have to filter and move files as Option 2 does.

 DupArchive is only available for migration right now (not scheduled backups) but it has worked quite well in our testing.
 To use DupArchive:

 - Check Duplicator Pro > Settings > Enable Beta Features